 Do Babies Have Kneecaps And When Do They Form?

-check_icon Research-backed
+✔ Research-backed

 One of the several questions new parents ask is “do babies have kneecaps?” or “are babies born with kneecaps?’’
 According to Dr. Edward Gotlied, a pediatric specialist in the Stone Mountain area, Georgia, newborns have kneecaps (patella).
-However, they are made of a soft, rubbery material called cartilage that eventually mineralizes to a bony joint.
+However, they are made of a soft, rubbery material called cartilage that eventually mineralizes into a bony joint.
 The cartilaginous kneecaps usually form in the fourth month of fetal life (1).
-However, they don’t show on x-rays as they are not radio-opaque.
+However, they don’t show on X-rays as they are not radio-opaque.

 Keep reading to know what cartilaginous kneecaps are, what function they serve, when they turn bony and what issues may occur during this process, and some tips to help strengthen a baby’s kneecaps.